rboureston/B2B-Portal-Beta/templates/content/faq.md

 8. When will I be able to use this Okta’s Sign-In Widget in my production environment?

-    Okta’s Sign-In Widget product is scheduled to move to “LImited Early Access” availability by February of 2023.
+    Okta’s Sign-In Widget product is scheduled to move to “Limited Early Access” availability by February of 2023.
 At that time, you will be able to use all of the latest capabilities available with Okta’s Sign-In Widget in your production environment.
 As always with any product roadmap, timelines are tentative and subject to change.

     Note: Timelines for “Limited Early Access” only apply to customers based in the United States.
 For all other customers, please see future product roadmap updates or reach out to your CSM to get the latest timelines.